 Later that year, I began doing regular SEO writing for Oak Web Works’ various sites and contributing occasionally to Gather.
 In 2011, I bolstered my freelance repertoire with editing and writing for Shareable and contributing the Five Questions series to NoiseTrade by interrogating Brandi Carlile, Josh Garrels, Brooke Waggoner, Josh Rouse, and Matthew Sweet, among others.
 The following year, I herded a bunch of artists toward my old pal Evan Lowenstein’s new venture, Stageit.
 Circle Back was also revived and revamped to support Susanna Hoffs‘ various solo and duo (with Matthew Sweet) musical releases.

-From 2013 through 2015, I continued writing for Shareable, Velvetpark, and NoiseTrade, expanding my freelancer portfolio to include the VC Reporter, No Depression, PopMatters, Elmore, Curve, Cuepoint, Folk Alley, NPR Music, and the Bluegrass Situation, becoming editorial director of the BGS as of 2016.
-About half-way through 2016, I started a weekly Facebook Live show called Hangin’ & Sangin’ which is now available as a podcast on iTunes and a radio show on WMOT, KOTO, and other non-commercial stations.
-On it, I’ve interviewed some of the best artists making roots music today, legends and upstarts, alike, from Vince Gill and the Time Jumpers to Lee Ann Womack, Keb’ Mo’, John Paul White, Johnnyswim, Yola Carter, Courtney Marie Andrews, Will Hoge, Indigo Girls, Chely Wright, Colin Hay, Mary Gauthier, the Lone Bellow, and many more.
+From 2013 through 2015, I continued writing for Shareable, Velvetpark, and NoiseTrade, expanding my freelancer portfolio to include the VC Reporter, No Depression, PopMatters, Elmore, Curve, Cuepoint, Folk Alley, NPR Music, and the Bluegrass Situation, becoming editorial director of the BGS in 2016.
+About half-way through that year, I started a weekly Facebook Live show called Hangin’ & Sangin’ which is now available as a podcast on iTunes, Spotify, and other platforms, as well as a radio show on WMOT, KOTO, WECB, KGNU, and other non-commercial stations.
+On it, I’ve interviewed some of the best artists making roots music today, legends and upstarts, alike, from Vince Gill and the Time Jumpers to Mary Chapin Carpenter, Keb’ Mo’, John Paul White, Johnnyswim, Yola Carter, Courtney Marie Andrews, Will Hoge, Indigo Girls, Chely Wright, Ashley Monroe, Mary Gauthier, the Lone Bellow, and many more.